-Launching a lifetime deal is another effective growth strategy for your SaaS Start-up that has been proven to work well for other SaaS Founders.
+Launching a lifetime deal campaign is another effective growth approach for your SaaS Start-up that has been proven to work well for other SaaS Founders.

 This is a very simple but effective growth strategy that can give you a competitive advantage over others.

 It’s not easy to launch a lifetime deal campaign because it requires a lot of planning, preparation, and execution.
 But if you do it right, you can reap huge benefits.